Pikcolo/kiv_game/README.md

         of the bullets fired.It has a move_step function that defines the buttons used to control the player's movement and a shoot_step function that defines the button for shooting bullets.

+    - Class GameOverPopup(Popup)

+        - The GameOverPopup class defines a popup that appears after the time runs out.
+        The popup allows the player to enter information after the game is over, such as their name, a rating for the game, and feedback about the game.
+        The rating question must be answered with a number.
+If the player enters a non-numeric value, an error message will be displayed.
+The dismiss_with_data and show_error_message functions are used to handle errors.

+    And in the code, there will be

+    game = GameWidget()
+    game.player = Player()
+    game.player.pos = (Window.width - Window.width/1.75, 0)
+    game.add_entity(game.player)

+    These variables are essential for the game to function properly.
+    They are used to initialize the game and to add the player to the game world.
+    Without these variables, the game would not be able to play.
+Additionally, these variables are used in several classes and must be returned in the RocketApp(App) class within the build function.